 In return we offer:

 At St Christopher’s we are committed to the safeguarding of all children and young people in our care.
-During the recruitment process you will be expected to complete an application form to ensure we capture essential information to meet legislation, best practice and vetting requirements.
+During the recruitment process you will be expected to complete an online application form to ensure we capture essential information to meet legislation, best practice and vetting requirements.

 Applicants will ideally already be on the DBS Update Service; if this is not the case St Christopher's will carry out a DBS (police) check prior to starting.

-More information and application documents here
+Full details and application details here

 News & Jobs

 News stories and job vacancies from our member agencies, the fostering sector and the world of child protection and safeguarding as a whole.